Sabina Perez: Early life

 Perez is an indigenous CHamoru of Guåhan.
 Perez graduated from Academy of Our Lady of Guam, an all-girls Catholic high school.

 Education

 Perez earned a Bachelor of Science degree in Medical Technology from University of Washington.
 Perez earned a Master of Arts degree in Teaching from University of Guam.

 Career

-Perez is a former Diabetes Researcher at University of California, San Francisco.
-Perez is a former sales/service representative of Mettler-Toledo Sales.
+Perez is a former diabetes researcher at University of California, San Francisco.
+Perez is a former sales and service representative of Mettler-Toledo Sales.

-Perez is former a teacher at Simon Sanchez High School in Yigo, Guam.
+Perez is a former teacher at Simon Sanchez High School in Yigo, Guam.

-On November 6, 2018, Perez won the election and became a Democratic senator in the Guam Legislature.
-Perez began her term on January 7, 2019 in the 35th Guam Legislature.
+On November 6, 2018, Perez won election as a Democratic senator in the Guam Legislature.
+Perez began her term on January 7, 2019, in the 35th Guam Legislature.

-On November 2, 2020, as an incumbent, Perez won the election and continued serving as a senator in the 36th Guam Legislature.
-Perez's current term ends on January 2, 2023.
+On November 2, 2020, as an incumbent, Perez won election and continued serving as a senator in the 36th Guam Legislature.

+Perez won reelection to the 37th Guam Legislature in the 2022 Guam election with 12,330 votes.

+In the 2024 Guam election Perez was reelected with 12,077 votes to the 38th Guam Legislature.

+Perez also ran as a candidate for Lieutenant Governor of Guam in the 2026 gubernatorial election as the running mate of senator and former speaker Therese Terlaje, in the Democratic gubernatorial primaries.
+She won the primary in August and will face against senator Vicente Ada and businessman Edward "EJ" Calvo in the general election.